arjunattam/vscode-chat/README.md

 # VS Live Share

+## Companion chat

+Team Chat is a light-weight companion chat for [VS Live Share](https://aka.ms/vsls), without any dependency on an existing backend like Slack or Discord.

+To chat with your session peers, start a new session, and click the `Chat` status bar item.
+Optionally, you can also run the `Chat with VS Live Share participants` command.

+The [VS Live Share Extension Pack](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare-pack) includes the VS Live Share and Team Chat extensions for an easy one-click installation.

+## with Slack and Discord

+Optionally, you can also setup your Slack or Discord account to continuing using the same chat provider during a Live Share session.

-Start a [VS Live Share](https://aka.ms/vsls) collaboration session with your online team members, with just a click.
-You can also use slash commands `/live share` and `/live end` to start or end sessions.
+With Slack/Discord, you can also start a new session with online team members easily.
+You can also use the slash commands `/live share` and `/live end` to start or end sessions in a chat window.

 <p align="center"><img src="https://raw.githubusercontent.com/karigari/vscode-chat/master/readme/vsls-magnifier.png" alt="VS Live Share" width="800" /></p>